aiya160701/docker-repo/README.md

 # docker-repo
-This a repository for docker homeworks 2024.
+This is a repository for docker homeworks 2024.